 Colorectal cancer is one of the major cancer types for which new immune-based cancer treatments are currently in development.
 This page features information on colorectal cancer and immunotherapy clinical trials for colorectal cancer patients, and highlights the Cancer Research Institute’s role in working to bring effective immune-based cancer treatments to people with colorectal cancer.

-Colorectal cancer is the third most common type of cancer among both men and women in the United States.
+Colorectal cancer is the third most common type of cancer among both men and women in the United States, and is the second most deadly.
 The name may refer to colon cancer or rectal cancer, which share many of the same disease characteristics.
-In 2013, it is projected that there will be 102,480 new cases of colon cancer and 40,340 new cases of rectal cancer in the U.S. Approximately 50,830 deaths are expected in the U.S. and 600,000 worldwide.
-There is urgent need of new therapeutic strategies, and CRI scientists are working hard to develop immunological treatments that improve the prognosis of patients suffering from this disease.

-Incidence and Mortality: The 1- and 5- and 10-year survival rates for colorectal cancer are 83%, 64%, and 58%, respectively.
-However, due to underuse of screening tests, only 39% of colorectal cancers are diagnosed at an early, localized stage, when the 5-year survival rate is 90%.
+Due to underuse of screening tests, only 39% of colorectal cancers are diagnosed at an early, localized stage, when the 5-year survival rate is 90%.
 At the locally advanced stage, when the cancer has invaded nearby organs or lymph nodes, the 5-year survival rate is 69%.
-If the cancer has advanced to the distant stage, invading organs far from the original site of the cancer, the 5-year survival rate drops to only 12%.
+If the cancer has distant organs, the 5-year survival rate drops to 12%.

 Colorectal Cancer Treatment

 Standard first-line chemotherapy for metastatic colon cancer can consist of one of two regimens: FOLFOX (5-FU, leucovorin, and oxaliplatin) or FOLFIRI (5-FU, leucovorin, and irinotecan).
 Adding bevacizumab (Avastin), a monoclonal antibody that helps cut off the nutrient supply to the tumor by suppressing blood vessel growth (anti-angiogenesis), may also help improve survival when included with either treatment regimen.
-Cetuximab (Erbitux), a monoclonal antibody against the epidermal growth factor receptor (EGFR), has also been shown to improve survival when administered with multi-agent chemotherapy; this agent, however, is only effective in patients whose tumors lack a KRAS mutation.
+Cetuximab (Erbitux) and panitumumab (Vectibix), both monoclonal antibodies against the epidermal growth factor receptor (EGFR), have also been shown to improve survival when administered with multi-agent chemotherapy; these antibodies, however, are only effective in patients whose tumors lack RAS mutations.

-Panitumumab (Vectibix), another anti-EGFR monoclonal antibody, has also been approved for patients who have become refractory to chemotherapy.
-Its effects on survival have been consistent with those achieved with cetuximab.
-In September 2012, the FDA also approved regorafenib (Stivarga®), an oral drug that targets multiple tyrosine kinases, for patients who progressed on prior therapy.
+In September 2012, the FDA also approved regorafenib (Stivarga), an oral drug that targets multiple tyrosine kinases, for patients who progressed on prior therapy.

 Approximately 50% of colon cancer patients will be diagnosed with liver metastases.
 This may occur either at the time of initial diagnosis or as a result of disease recurrence.
-Only a small proportion of patients with liver metastases are candidates for surgery, and other techniques and systemic treatments provide some alternative options.
-In some cases, metastases can be made resectable after the administration of chemotherapy.
+Only a small proportion of patients with liver metastases are candidates for surgery, and other techniques and systemic treatments provide some alternative options, including ones currently being tested in clinical trials.

 When Are Clinical Trials Recommended?